1kevgriff/kevgriffin.v4/blog/2022-11-22 Vanity Metrics.md

 I created a new account on a Mastodon server and had to start from scratch.
 ZERO followers.
 Some friends from Twitter quickly moved to Mastodon as well, but not 4000 friends.

+Should I start tracking Mastodon followers as a metric?

 ### Twitch Followers
 In 2020, I jumped on the live-streaming bandwagon with many other developers.
 It was a ton of fun to play around, teach some concepts, and interact with people during a time we could not interact with people in real life.

 I thought live streaming could turn into more, so I tracked my followers on Twitch.

 But again, follower counts don't correlate to much of anything.
 I see others doing the same live-streaming gig, and they have 10x the number of followers.
 If you were to jump in on any of their streams, they'd probably have 20-30 people watching at a time.

+Streaming is like watching syndicated TV shows.
+It's fun to have on in the background, or you need to be in the mood to watch, but it's going to be the thing you create a calendar item to remember.

 There is a line where follower count turns from a vanity metric into an actionable value for growth.
 For every X number of followers I can add, that'll translate into Y dollars of ad revenue or subscriber benefits.
 That line requires me to put way more effort into the platform than I can, so this is still a vanity metric.